How to Teach Your Dog to Come: Reliable Recall Training

 Don’t continually repeat the cue word if your dog is not responding to it.
 Your dog probably doesn’t understand it, and you need to go back to the basics.
 If that doesn’t work, you might need to start over again, this time with a new cue word.

 Don’t call your dog to come and then punish them once they get to you.
 They will stop coming if they associate the word with being in trouble.

 Don’t move too quickly through the training process.
 This can cause your dog to get confused.
 You want to increase the difficulty only when your dog has achieved reliable recall at their current level.

 Don’t be inconsistent.
 You need to establish a loose training schedule to keep your dog on track!

 How Hounds Lounge Can Help

 It might take some time and dedication, but you will be able to teach your dog to come!
 And when your woof is being tempted by a rabbit or darting towards traffic, you’ll be glad they learned this skill.

-Although “come” is a command taught at home, you might be surprised to learn that it can be reinforced at doggie daycare!
+Although “come” is a command taught at home, you might be surprised to learn that it can be reinforced at doggy daycare!
 According to Psychology Today, dogs learn by modeling the behavior of other dogs.
 Therefore, when your dog sees other Hounds Lounge campers come when called, they will want to imitate that behavior!
 It all goes back to dogs being pack animals who “want to be with other dogs, to follow their lead, and do the same thing.”
 Dare we say it, dogs are… copy cats?

 We wish you good luck training your dog to come!
 Once your pooch has got it down, we’d love for them to show off for us.
 But, until then, we’ll just keep pawtying with them.
 Trained or not, your fur babe is always welcome at Hounds Lounge!
-Make a reservation for doggie daycare now!
+Make a reservation for doggie daycare in Arkansas now!